DebdutBiswas/AndroidTrainning/README.md

 # AndroidTrainning
-This repository is about self train myself at Android App Development
+This repository is about self train myself at Native Android App Development using JAVA